Pi Cluster Documentation

-Backup & Restore
+Kubernetes Backup & Restore (Velero)

 Backup Architecture and Design

-The backup architecture is the following:
+The backup architecture for the Kubernetes cluster is the following:

 picluster-backup-architecture

-• K3S cluster configuration backup and restore.
+• Kubernetes cluster configuration backup and restore.

 As an alternative Velero, a CNCF project, can be used to backup and restore kubernetes cluster configuration.
 Velero is kubernetes-distribution agnostic since it uses Kubernetes API for extracting and restoring the configuration, instead relay on backups/restores of etcd database.